Comparisons

 Best for: AI obligation extraction and Microsoft ecosystem integration

 ContractPodAi is the closest competitor to Luminance in terms of AI approach.
 Both use AI to extract intelligence from contracts.
 ContractPodAi's Leah AI assistant allows natural language queries across your contract portfolio, similar to Luminance's analysis capabilities.
 The key difference: ContractPodAi is built on Microsoft Azure and integrates natively with Microsoft 365.
+Like Luminance, it publishes no pricing and has no independent purchasing data, so budget only against a written quote.

 Stronger than Luminance for: